Upper Generalization Bounds for Neural Oscillators: Upper Generalization Bounds of the Neural Oscillator

 \section{Upper Generalization Bounds of the Neural Oscillator}

 In this section, corresponding to the results in Lemmas 1 and 2, the PAC upper generalization bounds for the neural oscillator trained with i.i.d. samples are derived using the method based on the Rademacher complexity and the covering number of a candidate neural oscillator class.
 This method has been applied to derive the upper generalization bounds of MLPs \citep{bartlett2017spectrally}, RNNs \citep{chen2020generalization}, neural ODEs \citep{bleistein2023generalization,marion2023generalization}, and implicit networks \citep{fung2024generalization}.
-First, some additional assumptions and necessary definitions on the loss function, covering number, and Rademacher complexity are provided.
+First, { several additional necessary} assumptions and { the} definitions on the loss function, covering number, and Rademacher complexity are provided.
 Then, Lemmas 3 and 4 demonstrate that the Rademacher complexity of the loss function can be bounded by the expected supremum of a sub-Gaussian process.
 Lemmas 5-10 bound the expected supremum of the sub-Gaussian process using the covering number of a neural oscillator class.
-Finally, the upper generalization bounds for the neural oscillator in approximating causal and uniformly continuous operators between continuous temporal function spaces and in approximating the uniformly asymptotically incrementally stable second-order dynamical systems are established in Theorems 1 and 2, respectively.
-The proofs for Theorems 1 and 2 and all lemmas in this section are provided in \ref{appA}.
-Furthermore, based on the established generalization bounds, an additional regularization term constraining the Lipschitz constants of $\itGamma(\cdot)$ and $\itPi(\cdot)$ is added into the loss function to enhance the generalization ability of the neural oscillator.
+Finally, the upper generalization bounds for the neural oscillator in approximating causal and uniformly continuous operators between continuous temporal function spaces and in approximating the uniformly asymptotically incrementally stable second-order dynamical systems are established in Theorems 1 and 2, respectively. { In addition, by leveraging the Kantorovich-Rubinstein duality, the generalization bounds in Theorems 1 and 2 are extended to the uncertainty quantification of quantities of interest calculated from the temporal output functions of the target causal operators and the corresponding learned neural oscillators.
+The resulting generalization error bounds for the squared Wasserstein-1 distance between the probability measures of these quantities of interest calculated from the target causal operators and learned neural oscillators are established in Corollaries 1 and 2, respectively.
+The proofs of Theorems 1 and 2, Corollaries 1 and 2, and all lemmas in this section are provided in \ref{appA}.} Furthermore, based on the established generalization bounds, an additional regularization term constraining the Lipschitz constants of $\itGamma(\cdot)$ and $\itPi(\cdot)$ is added into the loss function to enhance the generalization ability of the neural oscillator.